mcendoya/qPRAentry/inst/ShinyFiles/Info_pathway.md

 <br>

-Upon completion of the analysis, the user will have the option to download a ZIP file containing:
+Upon completion of the analysis, the user have the option to download a ZIP file containing:

 - A comprehensive PDF report summarising the analysis results